GriffinPlus/dotnet-libs-fastactivator/README.md

 ## Supported Platforms

-The *Fast Activator* is written in .NET Standard 2.0.
+The library is entirely written in C# using .NET Standard 2.0.

-Therefore the library should work on the following platforms (or higher):
+Therefore it should work on the following platforms (or higher):
 - .NET Framework 4.6.1
 - .NET Core 2.0
+- .NET 5.0
 - Mono 5.4
 - Xamarin iOS 10.14
 - Xamarin Mac 3.8
 - Xamarin Android 8.0
 - Universal Windows Platform (UWP) 10.0.16299

+The library is tested automatically on the following frameworks and operating systems:
+- .NET Framework 4.6.1 (Windows Server 2019)
+- .NET Core 2.1 (Windows Server 2019 and Ubuntu 20.04)
+- .NET Core 3.1 (Windows Server 2019 and Ubuntu 20.04)
+- .NET 5.0  (Windows Server 2019 and Ubuntu 20.04)

 ## Using